Fulbright U.S. Student Program

 Gates Cambridge Scholarships

 Covers the costs of studying at Cambridge for scholars of outstanding academic merit and leadership potential from every country of the world other than the United Kingdom.
 These scholarships are designed for students who are committed to serving their communities, and who gain admission to the University of Cambridge to pursue Ph.D. research, a second Bachelor degree as an affiliated student, or one-year of postgraduate courses.
 Does not require institutional endorsement.
-Students must complete application to Cambridge University by October 15, 2016.
-Gates Cambridge Scholarship application materials are also due by October 15, 2016.
+Students must complete application to Cambridge University by mid-October.
+Gates Cambridge Scholarship application materials are also due in mid-October.

 Carnegie Endowment for International Peace, Junior Fellows Program